 It can be used both internally (diluted in water or with a little honey) and externally in rubbing, compresses / poultices.

 ✔ Internal: 20-60 drops (~ 1-3 ml) 3-4 times a day, diluted in a little boiled and cooled water (~ 50 ml), 30 minutes before meals.
 The maximum dose of 60 drops is the equivalent of 3 ml of tincture, ie ~ half a teaspoon, a teaspoon of boiling ~ 5 ml.

 In more severe respiratory conditions, such as bronchitis / cough, the dose may be increased to 6 times a day, but not for more than 10 days.

-Cures of a maximum of 14 days are generally recommended and as an alcoholic solution, great care must be taken not to interact with other drugs or conditions.
-If more than one course is needed, breaks between 1-2 week courses are recommended.
+Cures of a maximum of 14 days are generally recommended.
+Being an alcoholic solution, great care must be taken not to interact with other medications or other conditions.
+If more cures are needed, breaks between cures of 1-2 weeks are recommended.

 ✔ External: thyme tincture can be used as such or diluted with distilled water (boiled and cooled), applied to the skin by massage or to soak compresses and apply them on affected areas.